yizhanyun/yx/README.md

-## Current goal and most import concepts
+## Current goal and most important concepts

 The current goal is to provide a convinient environment for expirementing, studing and demoing web technology that allow co-exist of multiple subsites.